NATO condemns Syria over downed Turkish plane

 Asked what his ambassador had requested from his NATO colleagues, a Turkish official said: "Not action at this stage."

-Damascus said it downed the aircraft in self-defense after it strayed into Syrian airspace.
+Damascus said it downed the aircraft in self-defence after it strayed into Syrian airspace.

 The meeting was only the second time in NATO's 63-year history that members have convened under Article 4 of its charter, after Turkey requested talks about the Iraq war in 2003.
 The article provides for consultations when a member state feels its territorial integrity, political independence or security is under threat.